Influences on Miniature Paintings in Rajasthan

 Materials Used in Miniature Paintings of Rajasthan

 The colours used are totally natural, created from naturally occurring minerals, plants, conch shells, and even costly stones.
 Gold and silver are used for decorative touches.
 Because of the small shades of the art form, there is huge concern in the material used for paint and outside is to be painted.

 The Jodhpur School of miniature painting has the very essence of Rajasthan.
 Relaying the folklores through its art work it is instrumental in upholding the Rajasthani culture to the outside world.
 The tourists will be surprised to see the intricate art work.
 These paintings are made by hand and depict love scenes of legendary lovers like Dholu and Maru on camel back.
 A lot of gold and stone colours are used to paint them.

-and several others had good relations with the Mughals.
-Hence the outcome of these two influences popularized love scenes and the Mughal royal court as their main themes.
-These were painted on silk by using golden and stone colors.
-Bikaner too was known fro the Mughal influence on its art.
-Here the used colors made from indigo, precious stones, silver, vegetables, minerals and pure gold.
+Another school of miniature painting that evolved as an influence was the Mughal School.
+Once upon a time, the kingdoms of Amer, Jaipur, Bairat and several others had good relations with the Mughals.
+Hence the outcome of these two influences popularized love scenes and the Mughal royal court as their main theme.
+These were painted on silk by using golden and stone colours.
+Here the used colours are made from indigo, precious stones, silver, vegetables, minerals and pure gold.

 Another popular school of miniature painting was the Bani Thani paintings.
 Exaggerated features are to be found in this absolutely different form of painting.
 This form of painting has derived its name from the singer poet of Nagari Das's (Raja Sawant Singh) court, Bani Thani.